Shelcia29/RTR108/README.md

 9.cd ~ - Changes into your home directory
 10.**cd .** - Change us into the current directory
 11.**cd ..** - The parent directory of the current directory. _(!!For example: If we were in the directory /home/username/downloads, we would be placed in the directory /home/username!!)_
+# Task 2 - Python_lessons
+All the practice works are placed in the folder named as python_lesson which is created by using colaboratory.
+# Task 3 - math func aprox using Taylor series
+In this task I have given the function asin(x).
+Which is been programed and placed in two files numerical_method_Taylor_series(1) and numerical_method_Taylor_series.
+You can use "numerical_method_Taylor_series" file to run the program.